fulcrologic/fulcro/docs/benefits.md

 - Use an advanced, fast, FP language on both the client and server.
 - Reason about the UI as a pure function (no "bit twiddling" to modify the DOM).
-- Reason about the data model as a pure graph of data (mostly separate from the UI)
+- Reason about the data model as a pure graph of data (mostly separate from the UI).
     - Data ends up in easy-to-access linked table-like structures that make understanding and updating the data easy.
 - Clean, unit-testable *mutations* evolve the data model.
 The UI takes care of itself through two easy to understand mechanisms (no two-way data binding causing (or failing to cause) storms of refreshes):